eikkakarnasaari/devopswithkubernetes/log_output/README.md

 # Log output app

+## 1.7

-Deploy with `kubectl apply -f manifests/deployment.yaml`
+Deploy with `kubectl apply -f manifests/`

-Follow the logs with `kubectl logs -f logoutput-dep-<identifier>`
+Check that `localhost:8081/status` responds with the current string